7 Key Keto Foods You Must Never Forget In Your Ketogenic Diet

 The first on my list of keto foods is bell peppers and sauerkraut.
 These low-carb foods are rich in Vitamin C. All peppers have good amounts of the vitamin, though, but bell peppers have tremendous amounts, especially the green ones.
 Also, if you have half a cup of sauerkraut every day, that gives you way more Vitamin C than you need.
 Some people don't like sauerkraut, so they can go with bell peppers, which are a great addition to your keto recipes.

 Why do you need Vitamin C on a keto diet?
-Vitamin C helps repair all the damage caused by high levels of sugar and insulin, which is what you need to work on when on keto.
-High levels of sugar and insulin in the body have to do with vision, arteries, kidneys, and nervous system problems.
+Vitamin C helps repair all the damage caused by high levels of sugar and Fat Storing Hormone, which is what you need to work on when on keto.
+High levels of sugar and Fat Storing Hormone in the body have to do with vision, arteries, kidneys, and nervous system problems.
 The vitamin is necessary to avoid these issues.
-It's also essential in healing insulin resistance.
+It's also essential in healing Fat Storing Hormone resistance.

 Vitamin C is found in vegetables, but people think they are getting the vitamin when they consume commercially sold bottled lemon juice, which they pour in their water and drink.
 This should not be the case because the products you buy on the market claiming to have Vitamin C have been pasteurized, cooked, and heated.
 So, there is no Vitamin C left in them really.
 If you are taking an actual lemon and juicing it, that’s the time you are getting some Vitamin C. The advantage of consuming lemon juice is to counteract some of the stones that can develop on a ketogenic diet plan but not necessarily getting Vitamin C.